O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Preliminaries

 \section{Preliminaries}

 Conflict management is a crucial aspect of O-RAN, ensuring different applications operate harmoniously within the network.
 The conflicts can be categorized into three types: Direct, indirect, and implicit conflict \cite{Pre-Emptive_Conflict_Detection_2024,PACIFISTA_2024,xApp_Conflict_Detection_and_Mitigation_2024}.
-Fig.~\ref{fig: conflicts_examples} illustrates the various types of conflicts in the network.
+Fig.~\ref{fig: conflicts_examples} illustrates examples of the different types of conflicts that may occur within the network.
+In this figure, $a1$ to $a4$ represent xApps deployed in the near-RT RIC, $p1$ to $p6$ denote controllable network parameters, and $k1$ to $k4$ correspond to the observed KPIs.

 Direct conflicts arise when multiple applications attempt to modify or request different settings for the same network parameter simultaneously.
 These conflicts are easily noticeable and can result in immediate service degradation, unstable performance, or even network failures if not promptly addressed.
 For example, two xApps might attempt to adjust the transmission power of the same cell simultaneously.
 In particular, one xApp seeks to increase power for better coverage, while the other aims to reduce it to minimize interference with neighboring cells.